danielmnuoz/MeterTheater/README.md

 # MeterTheater

+## Known Bugs
+- Overflow for long user names, large numbers of tables, long table names, and other overflow errors.
+- Logging into multiple accounts in different tabs will cause account overlap conflicts due to non-unique cookies being used.

 ## Angular
 Development should be done on http://localhost:4200 (since that is the only port allowed by the CORS policy in the API).